It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

 BT: How important is it detox on a regular basis and what is a good approach to detox?

-Luke: Our bodies have been designed to detox itself.
+Luke Coutinho: Our bodies have been designed to detox itself.
 We have a beautiful and intelligent elimination process comprising five organs - colon, kidneys, liver, skin and lungs.
 Ideally, we do not have to do things to detox ourselves.
 It's when any one of these symptoms gets clogged or sluggish, we need to assist the detoxification process.
 This is where cleanses help.
 For example, in an individual who regularly drinks alcohol, we know their liver is sluggish because it's burdened with toxins.
 That is when a liver cleanse becomes necessary and useful.
 An individual who lives a clean and balanced lifestyle does not smoke or, passive smoke, sleeps and exercises regularly - does not need to go out of their way to detox.
 The body is already doing its job.
 But for someone who eats outside food, is sedentary, indulges in smoking and drinking, is taking heavy medication, might need to give their bodies some assistance with a detox plan.
 The beauty is our body gives us signals when it needs a cleanse or break.
 Mind fog, lethargy, sluggishness, fatigue, skin breakouts without any reason, stubborn fat, headaches - are signs that your body might benefit from cleanse.

 A good approach to cleanse: